 4. Madam White Snake (白蛇传 bai she zhuan)

-Various Chinese myths about the white snake existed in oral tradition for a long time before they were was put into writing.
+Chinese myths about a magical white snake existed in oral tradition for a long time before they were was put into writing.
 Most historians now believe Feng Menglong’s (冯梦龙) version to be the earliest written one.

 The story revolved around the marriage of young doctor Xu Xian (许仙) to Madam White (白娘子), the latter being a white snake spirit in human form.
-Despite being what she was, Madam White was kind and caring, and she genuinely loved her husband.
-Unfortunately, the exorcist monk Fa Hai (法海) strongly disapproved upon discovering the marriage, to say the least.
+Despite what she was, Madam White was kind and caring, and she genuinely loved her husband.
+Unfortunately, the exorcist monk Fa Hai (法海) strongly disapproved of the marriage, to say the least.
 To break up the couple, Fa Hai kidnapped Xu Xian and imprisoned him in the Temple of the Golden Mount (金山寺 jin shan si).
 Desperate to rescue her husband, Madam White and her companion Xiao Qing (小青) assaulted the temple with an army of allies.
-They also summoned a massive flood to besiege the temple.
+To force Fa Hai into releasing Xu Xian, they also summoned a massive flood to besiege the temple.

-While she did it out of love, Madam White’s flood inevitably caused the death of many.
-To punish her for her many “sins,” Fa Hai imprisoned Madam White in a magical tower (雷峰塔 lei feng ta) after defeating her.
+While she did everything out of love, Madam White’s flood inevitably caused the death of many in the Golden Mount.
+To punish her for her many “sins,” Fa Hai defeated Madam White and imprisoned her in the Thunder Peak Tower (雷峰塔 lei feng ta).
 Here, Madam White would languish for many years till freed by Mengjiao (夢蛟), her son with Xu Xian.
-In some other versions, Xiao Qing was the one who freed her.
-She accomplished this after fleeing from Fa Hai, and strengthening her magic through many years of devoted cultivation.
+In alternate versions of the story, Xiao Qing was the one who freed her.
+She accomplished this after strengthening her magic through many years of devoted cultivation.

 Interesting to know:

 - Madam White’s mortal name was Bai Suzhen (白素贞).